sendwithus/battlesnake/README.md

 ### Come Prepared

 Your team __will be writing code__, come prepared to do so.
-You should also have the following:
+You should also have the following ready
 * Laptop with the following setup:
   * Git
   * Programming language of choice (Node, Python, Java, etc)